 Introduction

 Tamoxifen (TAM) is a widely prescribed antiestrogen for the control of estrogen receptor (ER)-positive breast cancer, yet its efficacy is reduced due to the development of endocrine resistance and intrinsic patient characteristics that prevent drug response.
 The latter has been partially attributed to a lack of TAM bioactivation towards its active metabolite, endoxifen.
-Pharmacological and pharmacogenetic evidence strongly support that in vivo endoxifen formation is mainly mediated from the main primary metabolite N-desmethyl-TAM by the cytochrome P450 2D6 (CYP2D6) enzyme.1,2 As distinct genetically determined functional CYP2D6 variants are present in the general population, the inter-patient variability of plasma endoxifen is expected, at least in part, to be predictable.3
+Pharmacological and pharmacogenetic evidence strongly support that in vivo endoxifen formation is mainly mediated from the main primary metabolite N-desmethyl-TAM by the cytochrome P450 2D6 (CYP2D6) enzyme.1,2 As distinct genetically determined functional CYP2D6 variants are present in the general population, inter-patient variability of plasma endoxifen is expected to be predictable, at least in part.3

 The CYP2D6 polymorphism with more than 100 known alleles contributes to inter-individual differences in enzyme activities and plasma exposure of metabolized drugs and can be grouped into four CYP2D6 metabolizer phenotypes such as ultra-rapid (UM), extensive (EM), intermediate (IM) and poor (PM) metabolizers.
 Traditionally, these have been defined using probe substrates, however, due to probe drug differences to derive phenotypes, CYP2D6 genotyping has emerged as the method of choice to predict enzyme activity.4 Activity scores (AS) of 0, 0.5, and 1 for null (PM), reduced-function (IM), and fully-functional (EM) alleles, respectively, have been used to infer metabolizer phenotypes from diplotypes.5 Prediction of an impaired TAM metabolizer phenotype (IM, PM) with low endoxifen formation capacity is potentially important for personalized treatment decisions in breast cancer such as increasing the therapeutic TAM dose or replacing TAM with an aromatase inhibitor.
 Since routine therapeutic endoxifen monitoring appears not feasible in standard clinical practice, genotyping has been put forward and tested in several studies as a prospective tool to select patients for TAM dose escalation or to establish its predictive value.6-10 In the absence of standardized guidelines,4 studies used different phenotype assignments including that based on CYP2D6-dependent codeine metabolism.11 As a consequence, inaccurate endoxifen predictability from codeine-specific CYP2D6 phenotype assessment in a recent study10 led to recommendations against the use of CYP2D6 genotype to guide clinical decisions.12